rand3289/OutNet/readme.md

 ## TODO
 * Implement/fix all TODO in source code
+* Add an ability to share IPv6 addresses
+* Provide a signature for the IP+date+timestamp fields.
 * Add IPv4 SSDP capability so that other services can find OutNet.
 This way services do not need to be configured with OutNet IP:port
 * move buffer.h  log.*  sock.*  utils.*  svc*.*  to ./lib/ ???
 * move sign/* and upnp/* to deps/*